LBBSoft/FeatureSelect/Readme.md

 (LBB).
 FEATURESELECT can be applied on problems needing to select subset of features from given feature set.
 In continue, we describe some aspects of *FEATURESELECT*.

+**Versions**
+Three types of learners are available:
+1- MATLAB version which can be opend by MATLAB
+2- Java package
+3- Python package
+4- Stand-alone version which is an EXE file

 **Implemented language**